industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![Added_PLC](graphics/Added_PLC.png)

-## Adding and running the trace jobs
+## Adding and configuring the Trace Job

 Click on the button Add Trace Job.